MATH115 Elementary Statistics

 - Measures of Variation

 - Discrete and Continuous probability distributions, including Binomial, Normal, Chi-Square, and t-distribution

 - Confidence intervals

 - Chi-Square (test of independence and goodness of fit)

 - Correlation coefficient

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook, calculators.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook, calculators.
 Details provided by the instructor of each course section.
-See Course Format.
+See course syllabus.

 Review/Approval Date - 3/06; Core Goals/Objectives added 12/04; New Core 8/2015